joeldmyers/python-sandbox-2/README.md

 # python-sandbox-2 #

 This is my own personal comprehensive review of Python from the ground up, since I have mainly been using Node / JS as of late, except for various cron scripts.
+Starting from the basics for the sake of thoroughness.

 ## VS Code Notes ##